 3. Establish your energy baseline and performance indicators

 The energy baseline is a reference point that represents your energy performance at a certain point in time or over a certain period.
 The performance indicators are quantitative measures that help you monitor and evaluate your progress toward your energy objectives and targets.
+Quality teams experienced with tracking KPIs like FPY and non-conformance rates will find this data-driven approach familiar.

 4. Set your energy objectives and targets